-Alteration of grade
+Alteration of made

 Maintain the natural grade around trees.
 If trees roots are unearthed during the construction process, the Project Arborist will be notified immediately.
-Exposed roots will be covered with moistened burlap until the Project Arborist makes a determination.
+Exposed roots will be covered with moistened burlap util the Project Arborist makes a determination.